team10summer2019/project/README.md

 # mazeGUI
 This is fork of maze4 with a preliminary javafx display and control pannel implemented in javafx.
-To run these files, create a folder in eclipse, and add the jar file jfxrt.jar to the build path as a library.
+To run these files, create a folder in eclipse, and copy all the .java files into the src folder.
+Add the jar file jfxrt.jar to the build path as a library.
 Then run the class MazeGameGUI.java as a java application.<BR>

 Create a folder in eclipse and copy all of the files from /project/mazeGUI/*.java into the eclipse source folder.
 Then link jfxrt.jar into the library path.
 Finally Run MazeGameGUI.java.<BR>

 # HaineRiddle
 HAINE KIM DEMO 1 <BR>